racedisparityaudit/ethnicity-facts-and-figures-manual/source/architecture-partials/architecture.md

 3. **Production** Promoting code to production is a manual step: use the "Promote to production..." button in the Heroku pipeline.
 This will immediately release the master branch code to production, with no further test run.
+   The release of new code triggers an immediate rebuild of the static site.

 ## Static site build